GSA/fpki-guides/_data/README.md

  permalink: data/README/
 ---

  This directory (_data) contains YML data file notifications.yml.
 The format for the notification.yml is located at the beginning comment section of the yml file.
 The notifications.md processes data in notifications.yml	for display.
+The latest notification entry in notification.yml are displayed first, in reverse order of entry.